If you’re feeling low or out of sorts, talking is often the best way to start feeling better.

 Your GP may prescribe medications to help treat the symptoms of depression.
 There are a range of different types of antidepressants available and your GP should explain which is best for you.
 Antidepressants are often combined with talking treatments.

-It can take up to two weeks for medications to start having an effect.
-You may need to continue taking anti-depressants for several months to ensure a long-term recovery.
+It can take up to 2 weeks for medications to start having an effect and you may need to continue taking antidepressants for several months to ensure a long-term recovery.

 St John's Wort is a herbal remedy that’s available without a prescription from health shops and pharmacies.
 It isn't recommended by doctors or the National Institute for Health and Care Excellence (NICE).

 St John's Wort can cause serious side effects and interact with prescription medications, including anti-depressants.

 If you're feeling low or anxious, it's important to remember that you're not alone.
 Mental health problems are more common than you might think.
 It’s estimated that 1 in 4 people live with a common mental health problem, such as depression or anxiety.

 There are things you can do for yourself to help, including staying active in your community, joining a support group and doing things that boost your mental wellbeing.

 Meeting other people who understand what you’re going through can be helpful, especially if you’re feeling isolated or lonely.
 You can find a local support group by asking your GP, or by getting in touch with your local Mind.
 You can find your local Mind by using the directory on the Mind website.